Iran World Heritage Sites

 |7- Soltaniyeh dome.Zanjan province

 The largest dome of the world during the rule of the Ilkhanis over Iran.
-It is now the second largest dome in the world after the dome of the Santa Maria del Fiore Church in Italy.
-It is located at 240 Km of Tehran and was built as the capital of the
+It is now the second-largest dome in the world after the dome of the Santa Maria del Fiore Church in Italy.
+It is located at 240 Km of Tehran and was built as the capital of the Ilkhanid Mongol rulers of Iran in the 14th century.
+The construction of the dome was begun in 702 AH on the orders of Oljaitu in the city of Soltanieh, the capital of Ilkhanites, and completed in 712 AH.
+This is one of the most magnificent historical buildings in Iran.

 The inscription of Behistun is a multilingual inscription and a large rock relief on a cliff on Mount Behistun in the province of Kermanshah.
-Bisotun inscription is the world's largest stone inscription the first well-known Iranian text and one of the most famous Bas-relief of Achaemenid dynasty (520 BC).
+Bisotun inscription is the world's largest stone inscription the first well-known Iranian text and one of the most famous Bas-relief of the

 |9- Armenian Monastic Ensembles of Iran